cmb347827/room-homepage-master/README-template.md

 - I had to figure out how to resize the left/right arrow svg.
 First I tried this by simply adding padding to the svg, but this did not work , as the svg dissapeared.
 I tried by adding `transform: scale(3);` to the svg, and by adding a larger width/height value than the svg width/height to the parent button element, and this worked.
 - I used the W3 carousel pattern , the html pattern, for the carousel.
 - I added two bonus features: The left/right arrow button , is to be minimum 140px wide, then it fits between the right edge of the carousel image and the left edge of the light image.
 If a user resizes the screen the button will resize to it remains that relative width.
 It will grow/shrink to fit it.
 I used JS to add this feature.Also, when the user clicks the left/right carousel button, the image will load in an animation.
 I used SCSS/CSS for this.
+- Then when I submitted the project I got this error:"Attribute "width" not allowed on element "source" at this point" , I got the same error for the source height attribute.
+I remember seeing these attributes add to `<source>` in so many tutorials (link 5), that I went to the HTML standard site (see link 3), and saw the same thing mentioned, width/height in `<source>` element.
+See also (link 4).
+I removed the width/height attribute for the first `.carousel-item` .
+And applied `srcset="./images/desktop-image-hero-1.jpg  840w"`  with the width specified, and `sizes="40vw"` with a viewport width specified , the amount of space the image should occupy in desktop view.
+I had to adjust the height for the left/right arrow button , this was partly done in the `carousel.scss` file (went from `height='80'` to `height='30'`) and partly in the js file (line 40, went from -85 to -35 ).
+This worked, up to a point.
+I felt frustrated, with trying to make this work and decided to validate my code at https://validator.w3.org/.
+My code validated on 3/21/2025.
+All green.
+So it seems strange.
+For a final test, I checked out 'can I use' (see link 6).
+It was all green for all recent brouwsers (I entered source width).
+So I decided in the end to go with removing the height attribute , and added some code in the scss file (from line 236), and keeping the width attribute, and changed the button code in my js/scss files back to what it was.

 ### Continued development